CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 Will there ever be another SilentPatch for the GTA games? *I don't know.* Half a decade passed between "The Corona Update" and this post, so if that's any indicator, it's likely there won't be.
-However, I am acutely aware I've said "no more new fixes" at least twice throughout the lifespan of SilentPtatch for San Andreas, so... you never know.
+However, I am acutely aware I've said "no more new fixes" at least twice throughout the lifespan of SilentPatch for San Andreas, so... you never know.

 SilentPatch has since thrived as a "brand" outside of GTA, breathing new life into many other old (and newer) games.
 Whether or not GTA receives more updates in the future, I'm sure many more releases and blog posts are to come.